NIPA ASSOCIATE MEMBERSHIP & CODE of CONDUCT

 A PLAYER NEEDS TO BE AN ASSOCIATE MEMBER

 .
-To play in any set of International Team Trials
+To play in any Northern Ireland International Team

-NON ASSOCIATE MEMBERS WILL PAY FULL ENTRY INTO
+NON ASSOCIATE MEMBERS WILL PAY A ONE DAY MEMBERSHIP

 Players can pay their ASSOCIATE MEMBERSHIP fee at the first event they enter or to apply in advance please email nipablackball@yahoo.co.uk

 The new system is a natural step forward in the growth of the NIPA.
-With extra finance we will have extra scope to develop new ideas, one being the concept of holding all of our National Individual Championships over one weekend in a Hotel venue with multiple tables.
-Others include financial assistance for non playing team Managers, further development of our live streaming, Association Insurance, the development of our Junior section and more.
+With extra finance we will have extra scope to develop new ideas.
+Others include financial assistance for team Managers, Association Insurance, Live Scoring System, the development of our Junior section and more.
 Our end goal is to give you the players as good a product as we can and to that end we appreciate your support for the sport we all love

 CODE OF CONDUCT